-A-21 Section C4 states a cost is allocable to a particular cost objective (a specific function, project, sponsored agreement, etc.) if the goods or services involved are chargeable or assignable to such cost objective in accordance with relative benefits received or other equitable relationship.
+A-21 Section C4 states a cost is allocatable to a particular cost objective (a specific function, project, sponsored agreement, etc.) if the goods or services involved are chargeable or assignable to such cost objective in accordance with relative benefits received or other equitable relationship.
 There must be a direct benefit to the project from the cost incurred.
-A-21 provides that a cost is allocable to a project if one of the following conditions is met.
+A-21 provides that a cost is allocatable to a project if one of the following conditions is met.

 - The cost is incurred solely to advance the work under the sponsored agreement.

 - The cost benefits both the sponsored agreement and other work of the institution, in proportions that can be approximated through use of reasonable methods.

 - It is necessary to the overall operation of the institution and, in light of the principles provided in A-21 is deemed to be assignable in part to sponsored projects.

 If a cost benefits two or more projects in proportions that can be determined without undue effort or costs, the cost should be allocated to the projects on the proportional benefit.
 If the proportional benefit cannot be determined because of the interrelationship of the work involved, then the cost may be allocated or transferred to benefited projects on any reasonable basis consistent with the cost principles.
 Common acceptable reasonable methods of allocating common use items include proportional benefit, FTE's on each award, based on the non salary budgets in each award, number of experiments or tests.
 If a reasonable method cannot ultimately be determined the costs may be charged to one project.
 In addition, supporting documentation explaining the allocation is required for all costs allocations that benefit more than one project whether charged to multiple projects or one project.